owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 #### Web Server

 To maintain a zero-setup test environment, we’ll have our test control the stratup and shutdown of a web server.
-By having each test start and stop the web server, tests can be easily run with no external dependencies.
+By having the tests start and stop the web server, they can be easily run with no external dependencies.

 To control the startup and shutdown of a web server before and after all